kumarlabgit/ESL-PSC/README.md

 2. A directory of alignments to use for preditions.
 By default, any species in the input alignments that are not used in building any given model will be assigned a sequence prediction score (SPS) for that model, which will be included in the predictions output file.
 As an alternative, you can use a seperate directory of alignments for the predictions, however these still need to be fully aligned to any input species alignments or the predictions will be meaningless.
 Use the argument `--prediction_alignments_dir` and give the full absolute path to the directory.

 3. Canceled alignments directory.
 Full path to the new alignments directory.
 Gap-canceled alignments for each species combo will be placed here.
-This may also be an existing folder of gap-canceled alignments for multimatrix ESL.
+This may also be an existing folder of gap-canceled alignments for multimatrix ESL-PSC.
 Use the argument `--canceled_alignments_dir` and give the full absolute path to the directory.

 4. Limited genes list.
 If you want to use a subset of the alignment files for model building without having to remove files from your alignments directory, you can submit a limited genes list file, which is a text file containing one alignment file name on each line.
 Note that these names must exactly match the ones in the alignments directory, and must end in `.fas` like they do.
 Use the argument `--limited_genes_list` and give the full absolute path to the file.